BU-NU-CLOUD-F19/Machine_Learning_on_Brain_MRI_data/README.md

 * Clinical Researchers

+## 3. Scope and Features

+* The applications should be able to run as a ChRIS plugin or a standalone application on

 ## 5. Acceptance criteria of the project

 * Use the first application to train neural network on data provided.